aidanessig/YoutubeDefaultVideoSpeed/README.md

 ### How to Use:

 To use the extension, once on a Youtube video, click the extension icon.
 In the panel, you will see the option to select speed.
-Select the default speed that you want played each time the video is loaded and click 'Save'.
+Select the default speed that you want each time the video is loaded and click 'Save'.
+If you want this speed to be applied to all videos of the current video's channels, click the check mark.

-You will see the page change to reflect this new speed and this video added to the saved list.
+You will see the page change to reflect this new speed and this video or channel added to the saved list.

 When on a video that has a saved speed, this is shown in the bottom of the panel.
-This can be turned off with the 'Remove' button or can also clear all saved data with 'Remove All Data'.
+This save can be turned off with the 'Remove' button or can also clear all saved data with 'Remove All Data'.

 ### Running Locally